 As Stourhead is now owned and protected by the National Trust is does cost a fair bit to enter but it’s so worth it!

-Ticket prices are £18 an adult and £9 a child with discounted family tickets available.
+Ticket prices are £18 for an adult and £9 for a child with discounted family tickets available.
 Parking also costs £4 for the day.

-The house will open for tours slightly later at around 11 am – 3-pm.
-Click here to check current opening times and prices before you go!
+Stourhead house will open for tours slightly later at around 11 am – 3-pm.